Genomicsplc/variantkey/README.md

 The individual components of short variants (up to 11 bases between `REF` and `ALT` alleles) can be directly read back from the VariantKey, while long variants requires a lookup table to retrieve the reference and alternate allele strings.

+The [VariantKey Format](#vkformat) doesn't represent universal codes, it only encodes `CHROM`, `POS`, `REF` and `ALT`, so each code is unique for a given reference genome.
+The direct comparisons of two VariantKeys makes sense only if they both refer to the same genome reference.

 This software library can be used to generate and reverse VariantKeys.

 <a name="quickstart"></a>
 ## Quick Start